Forty-six years

 most extravagant and hyper-real of his

-hashish and absinthe (later ether) hallucinations to the degree that it
+hashish and absinthe (later ether) hallucinations to the degree

 consumed him at an early age.
 His life made it possible, however, for